Raul14/django-basic-network/README.md

 +urlpatterns += static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)
 ```

+IT IS REALLY IMPOPRTANT to notice that the two last url patterns additions are just a preproduction/development system addecuation, but nothing you want to have in a exposed production server.
+This must require a deeper Django configuration proccess over its static paths.

 The project is currently integrated with the applications.
 Now you have your basic-network, but working.